 If you want to be part of a dynamic, diverse organisation focused on delivering the best for our community, find out more about potential career paths at HDC below or view our current vacancies via the button below.

-Keen to part of the fun this summer at the Aquatics Hastings pools or Splash Planet?
+The fun hasn't stopped yet!
+Keen to part of the team at Aquatics Hastings pools or Splash Planet?
 Complete a short expression of interest form, and we will be in touch with next steps of the application process.
+We are on the lookout for Lifeguards and Swim Instructors, and a variety of roles at Splash Planet for weekends only.

 Love helping people?
 No two days are the same in our customer services teams where you can be greeting ratepayers, members of our community and visitors to Hastings District Council, and helping them in multiple different ways.
 It may be registering their dog, finding information on a property, helping find out what’s on at Toitoi, what time the pools open, or the Art Gallery’s latest exhibition details.